 Data collection

 We planned to collect patient data using focus groups and healthcare professional data using semi-structured interviews.
 Focus groups were selected for patients because they allow exploration of complex and sensitive behaviours and motivations, and utilise the shared identity of participants to draw out and discuss thoughts and beliefs about living with IBD and anxiety/depression that would not naturally occur in an individual interview setting (Holloway and Wheeler, 2010).
-However, to ensure we achieved a diverse sample, participants were offered an interview as an alternative (e.g. if they were unable to attend a focus group or preferred to speak to a researcher privately).
+However, to ensure we achieved a diverse sample, participants were offered an interview as an alternative.
 Focus groups would have been our preferred approach for healthcare professionals too.
 However, following consultation with the clinical services involved in the study, which highlighted significant practical and methodological challenges to conducting these (i.e., busy schedule, availability at different times, possible power issues between allied health professionals and doctors), we decided to use semi-structured interviews.
-Interviews were scheduled for up to 1 hour to explore topics in sufficient detail, and focus groups were planned for 2 hours to allow for individual contribution as well as group discussion.
-Both had a semi-structured nature, with a detailed topic guide and questions developed a priori in consultation with psychologists, gastroenterologists, and methodologists.
+Interviews were scheduled for up to 1 hour, and focus groups were planned for 2 hours.
+Both had a semi-structured nature, with a detailed topic guide and questions developed a priori in consultation with psychologists, gastroenterologists, and methodologists, e.g. What does good/bad physical, mental and social health look like to you?
 The interviews/focus groups were audio recorded and transcribed verbatim.
 Data saturation was reached with 13 patients and 12 health professionals in the UK and 11 patients and 8 health professionals in Australia.

 Reflexive statement

 The interviewers were both women, one a medical doctor and the other a provisional psychologist who received training in qualitative methods as part of their higher degrees.
 The interviewers attempted to disregard their professional experience, affiliations in the research field, and assumptions about the topic to access the meaning that participants conveyed through their accounts (Ahern, 1999).
 These influences could have occured during data collection, coding and analysis, but this was reviewed continuously through linking field notes and memos to the lines in the transcribed text, and regular discussion with other members of the research team.
 A small number of transcripts were additionally double-coded by a researcher not involved in data collection (CE).
-Any disagreements were discussed with the senior team members.

 Analysis

 Before analysis started, participants were invited to review the transcript and provide comments, and the research team members cross-examined the process of the research to assure the trustworthiness of the study (Creswell, 2015).
 Thematic analysis was chosen, due to the flexibility of this approach towards data interpretation.
-Due to the differing researchers’ theoretical conceptualisations of the research question, for UK data, Braun and Clarke’s (Braun and Clarke, 2006) approach to thematic analysis was used, and for Australian data, Brooks et al. (Brooks et al., 2015) approach.
+Due to the differing researchers’ theoretical conceptualisations of the research question, for UK data, Braun and Clarke’s (Braun and Clarke, 2006) approach to thematic analysis was used, and for Australian data, Brooks et al. (Brooks et al., 2015) approach where there is a close relationship with the a priori theoretical framework.
 These analytic approaches overlap, with many similarities.
 The differences are summarised by Brooks et al. elsewhere (2015).

 Briefly, the UK data analysis was carried out in the following steps (Braun and Clarke, 2006):